Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 investment simulator

 Investing is risky.
-When you put your money in the market, you’re taking a chance with real money.
+When you put your money in the market, you’re taking a chance that you could lose it.
 This is the same money that you might need to pay your mortgage, feed your family and cover the other basic costs of living.
 If you want the thrill of investing without the risk, consider using an online investment simulator.
-Here are some of the most popular investment simulators available and what you can do with each of them.
+Here are some of the available options for investment simulators and what you can do with each of them.

 Do you have questions about how to build your own investment portfolio?
 Speak with a financial advisor.